WELCOME TO THE B.C.S.O.A. THE ON-LINE HIGH SCHOOL OFFICIATING RESOURCE.

 Members of this Association must attend at least 75% of the Chapter meetings including the New Rules Interpretations meeting, the annual Business meeting and the appropriate number of other meeting(s) to fulfill this requirement.
 Meetings sponsored by the NJSIAA or other Chapters, with sufficient proof of attendance, shall be considered acceptable for this obligation.

 Attendance will be taken at all meetings of the Association.
-Any member who arrives fifteen (15) minutes late after the published start time of a meeting will be asked to sign in a different attendance book that will require an explanation of tardiness before credit for the meeting is given.
+Any member who arrives after the published start time of a meeting will be asked to sign in a different attendance book that will require an explanation of tardiness before credit for the meeting is given.

 Any member who wishes to be excused from a meeting or explain a reason for tardiness shall submit a letter to the Ethics Committee via the Secretary-Treasurer or the Attendance Chairperson within 3 days (before or after) of that meeting.
 Upon review by the Ethics committee, the member may be excused from or given credit for that meeting.